Towards Fairness-Aware Federated Learning: Notions of Fairness in FAFL

-\begin{enumerate} [leftmargin=*] \item \textbf{Accuracy Parity}: This notion of fairness aims to achieve standard accuracy parity by measuring the degree of uniformity in performance across FL client devices \cite{Li2020FairRA}.
-The mean and the variance of the accuracy values are used to measure the degree of uniformity. \item \textbf{Good-Intent Fairness}: This notion of fairness minimizes the maximum loss for the underlying protected client classes so as to avoid overfitting any particular model at the expense of others \cite{Mohri2019AgnosticFL}. \item \textbf{Selection Fairness}: This notion of fairness aims to mitigate the bias in an FL model by increasing the chance of participation for under-represented or never-represented clients \cite{Zhou2021LossTF}.
-One method to ensure this is through setting the sampling constraints (e.g., long-term fairness constraint \cite{Huang2021AnEC}). \item \textbf{Contribution Fairness}: Under this notion of fairness which has its foundation in Game Theory \cite{Rabin1993IncorporatingFI}, a client's payoff shall be proportional to its contribution to the FL model.
+\item \textbf{Selection Fairness}: This notion of fairness aims to mitigate the bias in an FL model by increasing the chance of participation for under-represented or never-represented clients \cite{Zhou2021LossTF}.
+One existing approach to ensure this is through setting the sampling constraints (e.g., long-term fairness constraint \cite{Huang2021AnEC}).
+Another possible approach is to set the clients' selection probabilities proportional to their cost and their potential contribution to the FL model.
+It is an individual-level fairness for client selection. \item \textbf{Contribution Fairness}: Under this notion of fairness which has its foundation in Game Theory \cite{Rabin1993IncorporatingFI}, a client's payoff shall be proportional to its contribution to the FL model.
 It is a type of distribution fairness that is not concerned with optimizing the FL model accuracy.
-Rather, it is often adopted by FL incentive schemes to guide reward allocation \cite{gametheoretic2020,LyuCollaborative2020}. \item \textbf{Regret Distribution Fairness}: This notion of fairness aims to minimize the difference of the regret among FL clients as a result of waiting to receive incentive payout \cite{Yu2020AFI}.
-Regret refers to the difference between what the data owner has received so far and what he is supposed to receive while taking into account how long he has been waiting to receive the full payoff. \item \textbf{Expectation Fairness}: This notion of fairness builds on top of the regret distribution fairness.
+Rather, it is an individual-level fairness, often adopted by FL incentive schemes to guide reward allocation \cite{gametheoretic2020,LyuCollaborative2020}. \item \textbf{Regret Distribution Fairness}: This notion of fairness aims to minimize the difference of the regret among FL clients as a result of waiting to receive incentive payout \cite{Yu2020AFI}.
+Regret refers to the difference between what the data owner has received so far and what he is supposed to receive while taking into account how long he has been waiting to receive the full payoff.
+This notion is an individual-level fairness. \item \textbf{Expectation Fairness}: This notion of fairness builds on top of the regret distribution fairness, which is also an individual-level fairness.
 It aims to minimize the inequity among the clients at different points in time as incentive rewards are gradually paid out over a period of time \cite{Yu2020AFI}.
 Regret distribution fairness and expectation fairness are useful in situations where the incentive budget is derived from future earnings of the FL model, and the participating FL clients are gradually compensated as earnings are generated. \end{enumerate}